jinbaozheng/jbz-server-build/README.md

 ### source

-Sometimes, you just just want a simple file to do everything thing packaging process, Therefore, you can use the source file to do.
+Sometimes, you just want a simple file to do everything in packaging process, Therefore, you can use the source file to do.
 ```bash
 git clone git@github.com:jinbaozheng/jbz-server-build.git